-Cell-free Fetal DNA for Fetal Chromosome Disorders
+First Trimester: Cell-free Fetal DNA

 Also known as: Noninvasive prenatal testing (NIPT) or noninvasive prenatal diagnosis (NIPD)

 Cell-free fetal DNA (cffDNA) testing is a non-invasive maternal blood test that can assess the risk of a pregnant woman's developing baby (fetus) having certain chromosome disorders early in pregnancy.
-The test requires only a blood draw from a pregnant woman's arm.
+The test requires only a blood draw from a pregnant woman's arm and can be done as early as the 10th week of pregnancy, with results available in about one week.
 The blood sample is evaluated for fetal cell-free genetic material that circulates in the mother's blood.

 Currently, the test primarily screens for three disorders in a developing baby resulting from the presence of an extra chromosome (trisomies): Down syndrome (trisomy 21), Edwards syndrome (trisomy 18), and Patau syndrome (trisomy 13).
-It may also be used to identify other rare conditions resulting from an extra chromosome or missing piece of chromosome (microdeletion).The cffDNA test can be done as early as the 10th week of pregnancy, with results available in about one week.
+It may also be used to identify other rare conditions resulting from an extra chromosome or missing piece of chromosome (microdeletion).

-The American College of Obstetricians and Gynecologists (ACOG) released a position statement in December 2012 calling the new test highly accurate for screening but not for diagnosis.
-For now, ACOG says cffDNA testing should be offered, after pre-test genetic counseling, only to pregnant women at increased risk.
+ACOG recommends that cffDNA testing be offered, after pre-test genetic counseling, to pregnant women at increased risk.
 They include women age 35 and older, women with a history of a pregnancy with a child with a trisomy, and women carrying a fetus with ultrasound findings indicating increased risk.